rikosintie/Discovery/README.md

 - LLDP neighbor tables
 - OSPF neighbor tables

-A "show run structured" file is created in the "Running" directory.
+A [show run structured](https://github.com/rikosintie/Discovery/blob/main/Running/Procurve-2920-24-running-config.txt) file is created in the "Running" directory.
 The Procurve firmware allows you to include the "structured" keyword after the "show running" command.
 This groups the output in an easier to read format.

-There is also a text file of "show commands" sent.
+There is also a text file of *show commands* sent.
 This file can be edited to send any show commands you need.
 The filename is [procurve-config-file.txt](https://github.com/rikosintie/Discovery/blob/main/procurve-config-file.txt).

 On the Procurve switches you can customize the output of show vlans.
 This HPE Techpub article shows how to do it: